Darshansingh11/AVLectures/README.md

 Optionally, you can also finetune the model on CwS as follows:

 ```
-python train.py --num_thread_reader=8 --epochs=50 --batch_size=32 --n_pair=-1 --embd_dim=4096 --checkpoint_dir=data/ckpt/ft/ --pretrain_path=data/ckpt/e50.pth --avlectures=1 --we_dim=768 --BERT --avlectures_train_path='data/seg_10s15s_2d3dOCRBERT.pkl' --save_every=10 --feature_dim=6144 --ocr=1 --ocr_dim=2048
+python train.py --num_thread_reader=8 --epochs=50 --batch_size=32 --embd_dim=4096 --checkpoint_dir=data/ckpt/ft/ --pretrain_path=data/ckpt/e50.pth --avlectures=1 --we_dim=768 --BERT --avlectures_train_path='data/seg_10s15s_2d3dOCRBERT.pkl' --save_every=10 --feature_dim=6144 --ocr=1 --ocr_dim=2048
 ```

-Next, we can extract the learned lecture-aware featurs of CwS from the checkpoint of our trained model as follows:
+Next, we can extract the learned lecture-aware features of CwS from the checkpoint of our trained model as follows:

 ```
 python extract_feats.py --we_dim=768 --BERT --eval_avlectures=1 --num_thread_reader=8 --embd_dim=4096 --pretrain_path=data/ckpt/e50.pth --avlectures_val_path='data/seg_10s15s_2d3dOCRBERT.pkl' --feature_dim=6144 --ocr=1 --ocr_dim=2048 --batch_size_val=1
 ```

-3. Once the features are extracted we can perform clustering using TW-FINCH as follows.
+3. Once the features are extracted, we can perform clustering using TW-FINCH as follows.
 (Please go to `code/TW_FINCH`).
 Just execute `python main.py`.
-This will create a pickle file which will have the clusters.
+This will create a pickle file that will have the clusters.
+You can use this [colab notebook]([url](https://drive.google.com/drive/folders/1x3juCII1wrlAycOZoY40ba9Dm92Nt33K?usp=sharing)) to evaluate the quality of generated cluster.

 # Citation
 If you find our dataset/code useful, feel free to leave a star and please cite our paper as follows: